-Finisher’s mementos will be handed to you as you cross the finish line and awards will be given out at our Awards Ceremony on Saturday evening (details/location TBD).
+Finisher’s mementos will be handed to you as you cross the finish line and awards will be given out for the top 3 age group placers.
 Don’t miss out on a chance to win raffle prizes and socialize with other runners!

 The fastest male and female racers to race from the Firebox Aid Station to the Dead Cow Aid Station will receive $100!
 These cash awards will be presented at the Awards Ceremony.